 Obviously, the Youth Career Center is filling a huge void for the region's young people.
 As the demand for services increases, so too does the need for additional resources to support them.
 The entire community benefits from this program.
 Employers are getting skilled employees, more young people are realizing their potential, and Greater Louisville gains more engaged, productive citizens.

-Your contribution will help more people realize their dream of an education, a good job and a flourishing future.
-Read about the experiences of two young adults who received financial assistance with college from the Youth Career Center by clicking here.
+Your contribution will help more young people realize their dreams of an education, good jobs and flourishing futures.
+Read about the experiences of two young adults who received financial assistance with college from the Kentucky Youth Career Center by clicking here.

 “Never approach success with a bad attitude.
 The fact is that you will never succeed without someone's help.
 Go back (to school) with the want and need for a better tomorrow.”

 Corey Jones, KentuckianaWorks Youth Career Center program graduate